synfinatic/alpacascope/README.md

  1. A telescope connected to a Windows machine
  2. ASCOM installed an configured for your mount
- 3. Alpaca Remote Server installed, configured & running
+ 3. ASCOM Remote Server installed, configured & running
  4. AlpacaScope installed and running
  5. Some kind astronomy software which talks the LX200 or Celestron Nexstar protocols (SkySafari, etc)